50 Dogs, One Pack, One Purpose

 Moments like this are built long before they happen.

-• Focused leash training
+• Structured leash work

 Mendota Pet leashes laid out in preparation alongside a photographer capturing the group dog walk from ahead of the pack.